mmm111mmm/inacityinthefuture/bornforthe7th.md

 ## Exercises ##

-0. Write a program that prints the string "My name is <insert your name here"`.
+0. Write a program that prints the string "My name is <insert your name here>!"`.

 ## Questions to answer ##

 0. What is Java?
 0. What is compiling?
 0. What is a comment?
+0. What does a comment look like?
 0. What is a statement?
 0. What must a statement end with?
 0. What is a string?
-0. What is a statement?